xpdAcq/PDFstream/docs/source/tutorials2/xpd_analyzer.rst

     In [33]: config2, analyzer2 = reply(an_run)

-The ``confgi2`` and ``analyzer2`` have the same settings as the ``config`` and ``analyzer`` except the ``an_db``, because we use a temporary database for ``an_db`` and this database is not record in catalog.
+The ``confgi2`` and ``analyzer2`` have the same settings as the ``config`` and ``analyzer`` except the ``an_db``, because we use a temporary database for ``an_db``.
 We need to set it manually.

 .. ipython::

     In [34]: config2.an_db = an_db

-You don't need this step if you were using a permanent database when you dumped the data.
+You don't need this step if you were using a permanent database when you processed the data.

 We can also get the original data from the run.